Kirsten Hunneyball Student Interview | Getting Started As A Music Producer

 Kirsten: “ARI has taught me to challenge my perceptions and work outside of my comfort zone.
 For example – Darius (a fellow student) and I are complete opposites when you look at our personalities.
 At first, I shied away from collaborating with him because we are so different.
 But during a workshop, our lecturer said that we should try to work with people we wouldn’t normally work with so that we can expand our experience as producers.
 So, Darius and I got together to write a song called “Far Away”, and it was an extremely rewarding process to mix our genres, ideas, and personalities together.

 This shows me how music is about getting out of your comfort zone and having an open mind whilst bringing your strengths together to serve the purpose of music.
-So, I guess biggest the thing I’ve taken out of this course is challenging my perceptions, moving beyond my limiting beliefs and the importance of connections/relationships in the industry.
+So, I guess the biggest thing I’ve taken out of this course is challenging my perceptions, moving beyond my limiting beliefs and the importance of connections/relationships in the industry.

 ARI; “What does your future hold?”